 Slick Rock Falls - This small falls is easily accessible, but not very interesting.
 It is about 1.5 miles up Forest Service Road 475B from FS 475.
 Turn onto FS475B a couple hundred yards west of the driveway to the Pisgah Center for Wildlife Education.
 The falls is located on the right side of 475B near the trailhead to trail 117 - a trail that is used a lot by people climbing Looking Glass Rock.
 The falls is less than 50 yards from the parking area.
 It is best to go after a very recent rain.

 Cove Creek Falls - A friend who also volunteers at the ranger station just posted on his facebook page that a visitor reported they could not find Cove Creek Falls.
 He went and checked, and it is still there.
 The waterfall guides are a little unclear on this falls - my opinion.
 Begin your hike at the Cove Creek Group Camp on FS475.
-Walk into the Cove Creek camping area and going to the vault toilets in the second campground you come to.
+Walk into the Cove Creek camping area and go to the vault toilets in the second campground you come to.
 Follow the trail to the left of the toilet.
 It soon crosses the creek on a bridge.
 Bear right after crossing the creek.
 Continue to where the blazed trail turns leaft and goes up hill.
 At this point follow the trail along the creek going upstream to the falls.
 You will have to scramble a bit over some rocks and a tree or two to get to the falls.